ISH2YU/Windows-Tasks-COE/Task3/Task_Solution.md

 ![alt text](modified_C.png)

-N ow we analyse the for loop in the code and try to reverse it in python such that when we input string `WPUbutof1xJj+U%nVB"L` we get the output as input of C code
+Now we analyse the for loop in the code and try to reverse it in python such that when we input string `WPUbutof1xJj+U%nVB"L` we get the output as input of C code

 ![alt text](pythoncode.png)

-There we Got the *FLAG*
+There we Got the #FLAG